D-Mobilelab/cordova-plugin-newton/README.md

 ### iOS platform

-After installation of the plugin you have to change the Swift to objectiveC import header to the name of your project.
+1. After installation of the plugin you have to change the Swift to objectiveC import header to the name of your project.

    For example:

    1. search for the following line in the file _AppDelegate+notification.m_

        #import "Newton_Cordova_Demo-Swift.h"

    2. change it to the name of the current project, for example if the project is called GetStyle:

       #import "GetStyle-Swift.h"

+2. After installation of the plugin you also have to change the Objective-C Bridging Header to: $(PROJECT_DIR)/$(PROJECT_NAME)/Plugins/cordova-plugin-newton/Bridging-Header.h
+You can find this setting in Build Setting -> Swift Compiler – General -> Objective-C Bridging Header

 ### Android platform